-Apriums: The growing of fruit - something both simple and amazing - has generated many a mid-summer fairy story.
+The growing of fruit – something both simple and amazing – has generated many a mid-summer fairy story.
 Today I think of new fruit development in three categories spanning the spectrum from literary magic to white-coated scientist.
-First is random and natural.
-For example, the Braeburn apple appeared in a Granny Smith orchard in the mid-20th century in New Zealand - trees often throw off "sports" which are natural mutations that become new varieties.
+It is random and natural.
+For example, the Braeburn apple appeared in a Granny Smith orchard in the mid-20th century in New Zealand – trees often throw off “sports” which are natural mutations that become new varieties.
 Second is hybridization by farmers.
-Apriums, plumcots, and pluots are examples of crossbred varieties that cultivated through a selection process over multiple generations of a plant by diligent and observant stewards.
-Third is GMO (manipulating the genetic make-up of a plant to achieve a desired result).
-The FruitGuys doesn't buy GMO fruit and we want to make a clear distinction between hybridized fruit and GMO produce.
-Apriums, which you will see in the organic and harvest mixes this year, are 25% plum and 75% apricot and an example of an early hybrid stone fruit.
+Apriums, plumcots, and pluots are examples of crossbred types that cultivated through a selection process over multiple generations of a plant by diligent and observant stewards.
+Third, is GMO (manipulating the genetic make-up of a plant to achieve the desired result).
+The FruitGuys doesn’t buy GMO fruit, and we want to make a clear distinction between hybridized fruit and GMO produce.
+Apriums, which you will see in the organic and harvest mixes, are 25% plum and 75% apricot and an example of an early hybrid stone fruit.
 They look like apricots but also have a sweet/tart bite to them like early plums.
 Be the office sprite and spread the word about these fun fruits.
 Plumbody will love you for it.
-To see exactly what's in your box by region, go to fruitguys.com/mix.
+To see exactly what’s in your box by region, go to fruitguys.com/mix.

 Email me at email@example.com